ArneCL/BlogPosts/elm-lang-effects-managers-basics.md

-title: Elm: The very basic concepts of effect managers in 0.17
+title: Elm-lang: The very basic concepts of effect managers in 0.17
 tags: elm

 Imagine we want use a network time server to retreive the time, and return that to the `update` function in our Elm app.
 (For the purposes of this explanation, ignore the fact we can use a http call for this.)